kiranballi/weather-front/README.md

 weather-front
 =============

-`weather-front` is a simple weather application, built using Spring, Spring MVC, and Spring Web Services.
+`weather-front` is a simple weather application, built using Spring MVC.

 Quickstart